OpenVisualCloud/Media-Transport-Library/README.md

 Additionally, the packet pacing module offers support for various pacing algorithms, including RL (Rate Limit), which is partially hardware-offloaded, and TSC (timestamp Counter), which is fully software-based.

-IMTL also incorporates SIMD (Single Instruction, Multiple Data) for CSC (Color Space Format Conversion) of the big-endian and little-endian, DMA (Direct Memory Access), and plugin interfaces, enabling the creation of a comprehensive video production ecosystem.
+MTL also incorporates SIMD (Single Instruction, Multiple Data) for CSC (Color Space Format Conversion) of the big-endian and little-endian, DMA (Direct Memory Access), and plugin interfaces, enabling the creation of a comprehensive video production ecosystem.

 For the detail design, please refer to [design guide](doc/design.md).